-“It’s not about being physically strong, but to be prepared.
+“It’s not about being physically strong, but about being prepared.
 I think I have such a personality.
-I would rather fight back than to be afraid and hide”, says human rights advocate and feminist Olena Shevchenko, from the LGBTIQ organization, Insight.
+I would rather fight back than be afraid and hide”, says human rights advocate and feminist Olena Shevchenko, from the LGBTIQ organization, “Insight”.

 The amazons of Kyiv

 Black smoke oozes out of oil barrels full of firewood.
 Around the fire thousands of protesters are gathering, who already have been demonstrating against Yanukovych’s regime for many weeks.
 Youngsters, grandmothers, grandchildren and men with balaclavas, gather around the heat, some with a baton in one hand and a cup of coffee in the other.

 What started off as demonstrations a few months earlier, soon developed into huge protest camp at Maidan Freedom Square, located in the center of Kiev.
 Olena was present in the square from day one, together with many others from the LGTBI movement.
 The LGBTI community had a lot to lose with Yanukovych’s change of course, a course moving away from negotiations on an agreement with the EU, developing closer relations to Putin’s Russia.
 A draft law against “gay propaganda” had been presented to the president, together with laws that would make civil society organizations’ work very difficult.